-Making a premium Santa Clara University education affordable is an important aspect of the Jesuit faith tradition, and is paramount to expanding the University’s reach and boosting our national reputation.
-Together, with the help of our donors supporting scholarship funds, we can help high-achieving students from all backgrounds return and continue to earn their degree regardless of their or their family’s ability to pay.
+Making a Santa Clara University education affordable is important to our mission as a Jesuit institution and vital to the growth of our national reputation.
+With the help of our donors supporting scholarship funds, we can help high-achieving students earn their degree regardless of their ability to pay.

 General Financial Aid Scholarships